stefanspringer1/swift-package-manager/Documentation/Usage.md

 ## Creating a Package

-Simply put: a package is a git repository with semantically versioned tags, that contains Swift sources and a `Package.swift` manifest file at its root.
+Simply put: a package is a git repository with semantically versioned tags, that contains Swift sources and a `Composition.swift` manifest file at its root.

 ### Creating a Library Package